 The unbridged chasm between England and France having thus become apparent, France set to work in the Reparation Commission, in agreement with Belgium and Italy, to create the legal premises required for an invasion of Germany.
+It was decided premises required for an invasion of Germany.
 It was decided on December 27, against the vote of the English representative, that Germany had become guilty of a voluntary default by the incomplete delivery of the wood ordered.
 This verdict was delivered in spite of the fact that Germany offered to deliver the shortage by March 31, 1923.
-It was further decided that the off-mentioned difference between a "default" and a "voluntary default" does not exist, that the two terms were synonymous.
-After these preparations the conference of the Allies began on January 2 England as well as France brought ready-made solutions to this conference.
-We shall briefly outline the substance of these two propositions in the next section.
+It was further decided that the oft-mentioned difference between a "default" and a "voluntary default" does not exist, that the two terms were synonymous After these preparations the conference of the Allies began on January 2 England as well as France brought ready made solutions to this conference.
+We shall briefly outline the substance of these two propositions in the next section. the substance of these two propositions in the next section.